Industrial gearbox with sensor traces and explainability heatmaps

 Evaluation

-Accuracy opens the gate.
+Accuracy is reported.
 Explanations decide the rank.

 XAI